 Material: Stainless steel, plastic | Dimensions (LxWxH): 8.2 x 6.7 x 2.1 inches | Weight: 3.5 pounds

-If you’re looking for a less pricey option to attach to your KitchenAid mixer, this Antree attachment is an excellent alternative, which fits all mixer models.
+If you’re looking for a less pricey option to attach to your KitchenAid mixer, this Antree attachment is an excellent alternative that fits all mixer models.

-Without having to change your attachment to your KitchenAid, you can roll out your dough and make spaghetti, fettuccine, and lasagna.
-Sheets come out in 5.5-inch wide pieces and are perfect for wontons or dumplings.
+Without having to change your attachment to your KitchenAid, you can roll out your dough and make lasagna, spaghetti, and fettuccine.
+Sheets come out in 5.5-inch wide pieces and are perfect for dumplings or wontons.
 For longevity, the blades are made with high-grade stainless steel.
 This kit also comes with a cleaning brush, and it’s surprisingly easy to open the hard protective cover to remove the dough stuck in the rollers and cutters.

-If you're looking for an old-school hand-crank pasta machine that won't ever let you down, the Italian-made Marcato Atlas 150 Pasta Machine (view at Amazon) is your best bet.
-Those who want to automate most of the pasta-making, look no further than the Philips Smart Pasta Maker Plus (view at Williams Sonoma).
+If you're looking for an old-school hand-crank pasta machine that won't ever let you down, the Italian-made Marcato Atlas 150 pasta machine (view at Amazon) is your best bet.
+For those who want to automate most of the pasta-making, look no further than the Philips Smart Pasta Maker Plus (view at Williams Sonoma).

 What to Look for When Buying a Pasta Maker